opencontainers/runc/README.md

 Issues are used for bugs and actionable items and longer discussions can happen on the [mailing list](#mailing-list).

 The specification and code is licensed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.

-## Code of Conduct

-Participation in the OCI community is governed by the [OCI Code of Conduct](https://github.com/opencontainers/tob/blob/d2f9d68c1332870e40693fe077d311e0742bc73d/code-of-conduct.md).

 ## Discuss your design